Updated on 26. February 2022 from ÁYIO-Q Redaktion

 Where lumbago comes from cannot be determined.
 In view of the usually rapid improvement, the cause is usually insignificant.

 The range of therapies is huge and it is more than difficult to suggest individual types of treatment in the following.
 Important benchmarks are that one relies on the specialist and that the procedures make sense.

 The steps typically recommended for back problems apply.
 It is also important to lower any kind of existing overweight as well as to avoid long, undesirable poses such as sitting at work without a break.

 ICD codes for this condition: M54.5

 ICD codes are internationally valid codes for medical diagnoses.
 They can be found, for example, in doctors’ letters or on certificates of incapacity for work.

-The web content of ÁYIO-Q.com is for your information and is in no way a substitute for personal advice or treatment by a qualified medical practitioner.
+The web content of ÁYIO-Q.com is for your information and in no case replaces a personal consultation or treatment by a qualified physician.
 The contents of ÁYIO-Q.com cannot and must not be used to make independent diagnoses or for self-medication.

 - Schmidt CO, Raspe H, Pfingsten M, et al. Back pain in the German adult population: prevalence, severity, and sociodemographic correlates in a multiregional survey.
 Spine (Phila Pa 1976).
 2007;32(18):2005-2011. doi:10.1097/BRS.0b013e318133fad8